leopard86/NS1nanosynth_sketches/NSequencer3/README.md

 Features:
  * Rising Edge Clock Input drives the step sequencer.
 (IN_CLK), or...
  * a MIDI DAW sends clock timestamps and notes.
+ * any MIDI source can send a CC 0x77 to fire notes (e.g. tested with Mixxx)
  * Input pitch and mod (IN_PITCH, IN_MOD) are sampled and stored in the current step when IN_SAMPLE is high
  * The pitch is quantized to a musical scale (hard-coded and selectable between chromatic, major, minor, pentatonic)
  * The pitch is not quantized to a musical scale when the MIDI input is present